 Archival research can be fun and rewarding!
 The following resources will help you feel more confident about incorporating primary sources and special collections and archives into your research and class projects:

-Check out these videos by college students about how they used archival primary sources in their class projects!
+Check out these YouTube videos by college students about how they used archival primary sources in their class projects!

 In order to use a document, photograph, map, or other archival item in your research, you first need to analyze your document.
 Treat your document like a clue you are investigating following these easy steps: